 - 1 tablespoon vegetable oil

-- ¼ cup grated Parmesan cheese, plus extra Parmesan for shaving
+- Parmesan cheese (plus, extra Parmesan for shaving)

 - Heat the stock to a simmer in a medium saucepan, then lower the heat so that the stock just stays hot.